Masked GitLab CI variables need at least 8 characters

 Result

-I can keep the value masked in GitLab and still use the intended port at runtime.
+I can keep the value masked in GitLab and still use the intended port number at in my CI job.